gboeing/osmnx/docs/source/getting-started.rst

 * Visualize travel distance and travel time with isoline and isochrone maps
 * Plot figure-ground diagrams of street networks and building footprints

-The `OSMnx Examples`_ gallery contains tutorials and demonstrations of all these features, and package usage is detailed in the :doc:`user-reference`.
+The OSMnx `Examples Gallery`_ contains tutorials and demonstrations of all these features, and package usage is detailed in the :doc:`user-reference`.

 Configuration
 ^^^^^^^^^^^^^